Things To Do In Bakewell

-Thornbridge Brewery – Craft beer has truly hit new heights in popularity in recent years but what you might not know is that Bakewell’s very own independent brewery, Thornbridge, were on the scene long before the likes of Brewdog.
-Emerging from humble beginnings in 2005, Thornbridge were forced to invest in a bigger, 30-barrel brewery in order to meet the uptake in demand.
-Having made a name for themselves through brewing several hoppy delights including the beers Tzara, Halcyon, and Brother Rabbit.
+Thornbridge Brewery – Craft beer has hit new heights in popularity in recent years.
+Bakewell’s very own independent brewery, Thornbridge, were on the scene long before Brewdog.
+Emerging from humble beginnings in 2005, Thornbridge soon had to invest in a bigger, 30-barrel brewery in order to meet demand.
+The brewery made a name for themselves through brewing several hoppy delights including the beers Tzara, Halcyon, and Brother Rabbit.

-Every week, over 100 stalls set themselves up to sell fresh food, jewellery, clothes, ornaments, yarn, and everything else you’d expect at a local town market.
-Additionally, on the last Sunday of the month, Bakewell also welcomes in the second largest farmers market in the UK, brimming with a wide variety of local farm foods and produce.
+Every week, over 100 stalls set up to sell fresh food, jewellery, clothes, ornaments, yarn, and everything else you’d expect at a local town market.
+Also, on the last Sunday of the month, Bakewell welcomes in the second largest farmers market in the UK.
+It is loaded with a wide variety of local farm foods and produce.

 Walks & Hikes